 _‘’Employees are agitating for decisions and behaviors that they can be proud to stand behind and gravitating toward companies that have a clear, unequivocal, and positive impact on the world.’’ - McKinsey Quarterly, 2020

 In order to attract and retain younger working generations, it’s imperative that companies focus on company culture with a clear values-driven approach, innovation, collaboration, inclusivity, and an investment in professional development and the employee experience.
 Furthermore, younger generations are seeking flexibility within their roles, which need to allow for more remote work and fewer commutes.
-In summary, if businesses want to remain competitive, they must redesign their company from the bottom up with a focus on internal culture.
+In summary, if businesses want to remain competitive, they must redesign their company from the ground up with a focus on internal culture.

 It’s clearer now more than ever that a transformative shift is upon work culture.
 The era of performative CSR and prioritizing profit over purpose is fading, and an era of value-driven business practices is being ushered in.
 It’s no longer enough to focus solely on making big profits for your business and your shareholders or investors.
 Customers, clients, and employees – particularly those from the younger generations – also expect an organization to act as a force for good, or at least do no harm to society, though preferably actually contribute to the advancement and good of society and the world at large.
 From a corporate standpoint, businesses with a long-term perspective are coming to realize that their continuing success is largely dependent on operating values-driven, sustainable, and ethical practices.